QTM 402What Does MTOI & Other Hebrew Root Movements Really Believe?

 "Anoint them just as you anointed their father, so that they may serve me as priests.
 Their anointing will be to a priesthood that will continue throughout their generations forever."

-If "forever" (olam) means absolute unchangeability in every sense, then Messiah cannot be our High Priest.
-Under the Torah’s stated requirements, the priesthood associated with the altar is Levitical.
-Messiah is from the tribe of Judah, which is exactly why Hebrews argues for a priesthood change.
+If "forever" (olam) means nothing can ever change, then Messiah cannot be our High Priest.
+Under the Torah’s own rules, the priesthood tied to the altar is Levitical.
+Messiah is from the tribe of Judah—which is exactly why Hebrews says the priesthood had to change.

-Hebrews teaches that the priesthood did change—from Aaron to Messiah, in the order of Melchizedek—which required a corresponding change in the law governing that priesthood.
+Hebrews teaches that the priesthood did change—from Aaron to Messiah, in the order of Melchizedek—and that meant the law governing that priesthood had to change too.

 Hebrews 7:12: "For when the priesthood is changed, the law must be changed also."

-We are not saying the Torah ceases to be Scripture.
-It remains God’s wisdom and reveals His character.
-But Hebrews argues that the Sinai covenant—as a binding framework for approaching God—could not bring perfection and has been surpassed by a better covenant mediated by Messiah (Hebrews 7:18–19; 10:1).
+We are not saying the Torah stops being Scripture.
+It is still God’s wisdom and reveals His character.
+But Hebrews says that the Sinai covenant—as the binding way to approach God—could not bring perfection and has been replaced by a better covenant through Messiah (Hebrews 7:18–19; 10:1).

-This is the most critical logical breakdown in the MTOI system.
+This is the most serious logical problem in the MTOI teaching.
 You are taught to keep the Torah.
-But a Systems Audit reveals that you are not actually keeping the Torah.
+But an honest look shows that you are not actually keeping the whole Torah.

 James 2:10 states: "For whoever keeps the whole law and yet stumbles at just one point is guilty of breaking all of it."

 The point here is that the Torah is not a buffet where you pick the parts you like (Feasts, Sabbath, Food).
-It is a Unified Covenant System.
-The question is not whether Torah is wise and holy (it is), but whether the Sinai covenant remains the binding legal framework for God’s people after Messiah.
+It is a single system.
+The question is not whether Torah is wise and holy (it is), but whether the Sinai covenant is still the binding standard for God’s people after Messiah.

-When you claim to "Keep Torah" as a binding covenant, you are claiming to be under a system that explicitly requires:
+When you say you "keep Torah" as a binding covenant, you are saying you are under a system that clearly requires:

-- A functioning Levitical Priesthood: (Numbers 18) — The authorized priestly administration for sanctuary worship and atonement under that covenant.
+- A working Levitical priesthood: (Numbers 18) — The priests who served at the sanctuary and offered sacrifices under that covenant.

-If those covenant structures are not operating, then what is being practiced is not "Torah Observance" as a complete covenant order, but a Selective Subset of Torah commands.
-Adaptation requires interpretive authority.
-Who authorized that adaptation?
+If those parts of the covenant are not in place, then what is being practiced is not "Torah observance" as a full covenant, but a selective set of Torah commands.
+Picking and choosing requires someone to decide.
+Who gave that authority?

 MTOI doctrine relies heavily on 1 John 3:4: "Sin is lawlessness."